 Crazed mothers.
 Madeline isn’t the only one.
 Her mother-in-law yearns to be a parent again, particularly after losing her son.
 A troubling scene involves Vivian coaxing her husband to breastfeed during sex to satisfy her own need to feel like a new mother.
 In a way, she’s just as disturbed as her daughter-in-law.
 Later she hires a doctor to persuade Madeline into a medical examination, from which he’s going to determine that she’s an unfit parent, leaving Vivian the child.
 When the doctor arrives, he couldn’t possibly understand what’s happening with Grace, so Madeline must protect her child.
 In doing so, she creates a handy source of fresh blood.
 How convenient.

 Obvious influence comes from Roman Polanski, as Solet adopts a tone reminiscent of Rosemary’s Baby, replicating its themes of isolation, paranoia, and derangement regarding motherhood.
 There’s something so innocent, yet chillingly morbid, about the way Madeline asks her baby from across the room, “Are you ready for a snack?”
 And when she ignores the baby’s rotten smell and hangs flypaper around the crib to keep buzzing flies away, one can’t help but recall the slowly rotting uncooked rabbit from Polanski’s Repulsion.
 Then again, Solet’s approach to physical horror is pointedly Cronenbergian, even if his badly animated CGI flies don’t compare to the tangible makeup in The Fly.
-Here the blood has a very real, squirmy, painful effect on the viewer; we cringe at the physical lengths Madeline will goes for Grace, including a number of breastfeeding scenes where it’s evident the baby wants more than milk.
+Here, the blood has a very real, squirmy, painful effect on the viewer; we cringe at the physical lengths Madeline will go for Grace, including a number of breastfeeding scenes where it’s evident the baby wants more than milk.

-Grace, like last year’s Teeth, was screened at the Sundance Film Festival and distributed theatrically in limited release, so it’s almost predestined to become a cult classic on home video.
-Audiences shouldn’t expect typical genre tricks and cheap scares or a satire on motherhood.
+Grace, like last year’s Teeth, was screened at the Sundance Film Festival and distributed theatrically in a limited release, so it’s almost predestined to become a cult classic on home video.
+Audiences shouldn’t expect typical genre tricks and cheap scares or a darkly comic satire on motherhood.
 At first glance, the poster or DVD cover may appear cheesy for showcasing a blood-filled baby bottle—indeed, in the hands of another filmmaker, the result might’ve been something more like Basket Case or It’s Alive.
 But every time Solet’s horror movie setup has an opportunity to twist into something corny, the director avoids clichés and furthers his nightmarish pitch.
 Its subject notwithstanding, this is an unsettling, uncomfortable, horrifying, and classy film that’s not to be missed.